Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Essential oils and viruses: reviewing the science

 In another review of research literature, which explored the potential for essential oils to treat SARS-CoV-2 infections, de Silva et al (2020) found that, out of 171 essential oil components scrutinised in these studies, (E,E)-alpha-farnesene, (E)-beta-farnesene, and (E,E)-farnesol (found in German and Moroccan chamomile and rose) appeared to demonstrate the best, although weak, anti-viral potential against SARS-CoV infections.
 They acknowledged that essential oil components may act synergistically and that essential oils may also potentiate other anti-viral agents.
-They concluded that essential oils may provide some relief from symptoms of COVID-19.
+They concluded that essential oils may provide some relief from symptoms of COVID-19, therefore, also other similar cold and ‘flu corona viruses .

 Indeed, the antibacterial, anti-fungal and anti-viral properties of essential oils are well evidenced (see fig 1).
-Essential oils are adaptogens (that is, they aid the body manage stress and maintain balance or homeostasis), a phenomenon supported by the complex array and combination of molecules present within their chemical mixture, which enhances their ability to appropriately target their actions according to need or requirement; also a phenomenon that lends itself well to supporting the body’s immune system to manage viral proliferation.
+Essential oils are adaptogens (that is, they aid the body manage stress and maintain balance or homeostasis), a phenomenon supported by the complex array and combination of molecules present within their chemical mixture, which enhances their ability to appropriately target their actions according to need or requirement; also a phenomenon that lends itself well to immune system support in general.

 Fig. 1.
-Essential Oils that have demonstrated anti-infective, anti-viral and anti-microbial properties (for references see the end of this article, and for detailed information about the overall properties of each of these essential oils see Godfrey 2022, Healing with Essential Oils)
+Essential Oils that have demonstrated anti-infective, anti-viral and anti-microbial properties (for references see the end of this article, and for detailed information about the overall properties of each of the essential oils listed below see Godfrey 2022, Healing with Essential Oils)

 Anti-viral